What is credit management?

-This process is very labor intensive, manual and slow.
-The credit management team faces two conflicting pressures: On one side, they are pressured to make a quick decision, so that their company can complete the sale and move towards collecting payment.
-On the other, they must gather enough information to make a responsible decision and prevent their company from providing goods and services that will not be paid for.
+This credit management process is very labor intensive, manual and slow.
+The credit management department faces two conflicting pressures: On one side, they are pressured to make a quick decision, so that their company can complete the sale and move towards collecting payment.
+On the other, the team must gather enough information to make a responsible decision and prevent their company from providing goods and services that will not be paid for.
 Should a customer not pay on time, the debt collection process will begin and there’s a potential the credit department’s company may incur a bad debt.

 How do credit managers make decisions?

 Credit Managers analyze data from a variety of sources to make educated credit decisions.
 After gathering information from a potential buyer’s bank, the credit bureaus and trade references, credit management teams will perform an analysis.
 This analysis may include calculating the business viability of the potential buyer, an indicator of the probability that the buyer will still be in business when payment comes due.
 The analysis may also include an accounting of their own firm’s outlay of credit.
 Credit managers endeavour to reduce their own company’s overall risk of cash flow shortages.

 Credit and collections activities are often combined into one department.
 Credit managers endeavour to set credit terms in such a way that buyers will be willing and able to pay on time, but when they don’t, collections activities begin.
 And like credit managers, collections professionals benefit from having strong communication, customer service and negotiation skills